databrary/policies/investigator-agmt.md

 ### 6. Rights and Responsibilities of *Institutions*

 My *Institution* verifies that I am eligible to apply for Databrary authorization.
 My *Institution* maintains a *Research Supervision Entity* that oversees my scientific activities and validates my research ethics training.
-My Institution asserts that I have rights to share with Databrary any *Data* I contribute; no other entity or individual has ownership rights that prevent me from contributing *Data* to Databrary.
+My *Institution* asserts that I have rights to share with Databrary any *Data* I contribute; no other entity or individual has ownership rights that prevent me from contributing *Data* to Databrary.
+My *Institution* grants me authority to decide with whom I wish to share *Data* I contribute.
+If I share *Data* with *Research Staff* or *Collaborators* who are not authorized Databrary *Investigators* or *Affiliate Investigators*, my *Institution* holds me responsible for their use of the *Data*.

 ### 7. Databrary Rights and Responsibilities
 I grant Databrary permission to: